nitebaron/Schrodinger-equation-Successive-overrelaxation-with-eigenvalue-finder-/README.md

 Ground state wavefunction of the quantum harmonic oscillator: comparing the numerical solution using solve_num.m to the analytical one, with the exact ground state energy (left figure) and inixact energy (E=0.95 in units of ℏ).
-Using eigenvalue.m and an approximated energy an input one can get an improved eigenvalue.
+Using eigenvalue.m and an approximated energy as an input one can get an improved eigenvalue.

 <p float="left">
 <img src="images/ground_state.png" width = "400">